Spectral Sequences in String Topology: Introduction

-Most of the theorems about the behaviour of the Serre spectral sequence with respect to the Chas-Sullivan product and other algebraic structures were already shown by other people in the case of singular homology: We already mentioned \cite{CJY}.
-Le Borgne (\cite{LBo}) has constructed the Gysin morphisms of spectral sequences and applied them in the cited paper and in \cite{LBo2} to something analogous to \ref{fss} and \ref{com}.
-Kallel and Salvatore (\cite{K-S}) have proven compatibility of the Serre spectral sequences associated to $\Omega^n M\to L^n M\to M$ with module structures.
-To the knowledge of the author, all these spectral sequences are new for other homology theories.
+Most of the theorems about the behavior of the Serre spectral sequence with respect to the Chas--Sullivan product and other algebraic structures were already shown by other people in the case of singular homology: We already mentioned \cite{cohen2003loop}.
+Le Borgne (\cite{le2008loop}) has constructed the Gysin morphisms of spectral sequences and applied them to something analogous to \ref{fss}.
+Kallel and Salvatore (\cite{kallel2003rational}) have proven compatibility of the Serre spectral sequences associated to $\Omega^n M\to L^n M\to M$ with module structures.
+To the knowledge of the author, all the results about spectral sequences are new for other homology theories.
 It should be noted that the techniques of the mentioned authors do not generalize since they use chain methods.
+Furthermore, they do not treat the compatibility with the Goresky--Hingston coproduct.

-Le Borgne has also computed homologies of free loop spaces of sphere bundles in some other cases by a different method. \\
+Le Borgne has also computed homologies of free loop spaces of sphere bundles in some other cases than in this paper by a different method. \\

 The paper is structured as follows: